 The newness of film at its inception forced thinkers to ask what the form was, not what its representations mean.
 This question, and its subsequent literature, is once again relevant, as we face new media formats.
 Avant-Garde here refers as much to literature as it does to film, thus texts come from a range of authors whose thinking falls outside disciplinary boundaries.

-The aim of this course is four fold:
+The aim of this module is four fold:

 Screenings and clips come from little-known classical Hollywood film, animated film, experimental film, artist’s cinema, and documentary film.